MURANO

 has three sections.

-- Cross the S.
+- Cross the S. Donato Bridge

-- Then go onto the Fondamenta
+- Then go onto the Fondamenta Navagero,

-Navagero, named after a historical, humanist
+named after a historical, humanist literary man, whose

-literary man, whose gardens were full of exotic plants,
+gardens were full of exotic plants, one of the first botanical

-one of the first botanical collections in Europe; a meeting
+collections in Europe; a meeting place for Venetian nobles

-place for Venetian nobles to read the classics.
+to read the classics.

 From here, you can get the boat for Venice.